Based on common Australian lending practices 🇦🇺 🦘

 date-fns

-- The algorithm is heavy, so it's offloaded to a separate thread using a web worker to clear up the main thread.
+- The calculation logic is offloaded to a separate thread using a web worker, keeping the main thread free and the UI responsive.

 react-virtualized

-- Website: Server-side rendered / statically generated with Next.js.
+- The site is server-side rendered and statically generated using Next.js.

 Disclaimer

 This calculator is provided as a free tool.
 I do not profit from this or offer financial products.
-The calculator is still actively under development and requires further testing.
 You should treat results as an estimate only and they should not be used as a substitute for professional advice.

 While I’ve tried to create a preset based on the most common loan products in Australia, the results may not reflect your actual loan circumstances.
 If you find this calculator isn’t suitable for you or providing incorrect results, please submit feedback and I'll seek to improve it.